weygoldt/ChirpCNN/README.md

 In this project, I will build a simulated dataset using many chirp parameters and will then try to train a simple convolutional neural network as a binary image classifier to detect these "ghosts" of chirps on spectrogram images.

 With the current synthetic dataset (n=30000), I reach a discrimination performance of 98%.
 But as soon as the frequency traces of chirping fish get close, the current version of the detector falsely assings the same chirp to multiple fish.
-The plot below illustrated the current state (2023/04/11, 10:35).
+The plot below illustrated the current state, the first try of detecting on non-artificial data.

 ![current detector](assets/detection.png)